deepak-webonise/webomagick/README.md

 ``` ruby
 "actions" => {"resize_by_resolution"=>50}
 ```
-Note: Not work for PNG and GIF images
+Note:resize_by_resolution not works for png and gif images.

 #### crop(x :int, y: int, width : int, height : int)
  The parameters are
-* The x- and y-offset of the rectangle relative to the upper-left corner of the image
+* The x-offset and y-offset of the rectangle relative to the upper-left corner of the image.
-* width, height
+* width, height:
   The width and height of the rectangle.

 * Example
 ``` ruby